uwsampa/sampa-public/wax2015/index.md

 ### Submission

-Please see the [call for papers][cfp] for a full description of ways you can participate.
+Please see the [call for participation][cfp] for background on how you can contribute to WAX.
 We are soliciting three kinds of participation: peer-reviewed position papers, lightning talks, and discussion topics.

 * Position papers (due approximately March 20): A link to the submission site will appear here.
 * Lightning talks (due approximately June 3): Email your single slide as a PDF to [asampson@cs.washington.edu](mailto:asampson@cs.washington.edu).